 2018 - present Final Year Coordinator

 PhD by project, RMIT University 2009 – present.
 Titled Surface Encounter

 BD Interior Design (First Class Honours) RMIT University 2005

-Since 2007 Phoebe has been involved with education and in 2008 joined the Interior Design program in the School of Architecture & Urban Design at RMIT University, Melbourne as a full time lecturer.
+In 2008, Phoebe joined the Interior Design program in the School of Architecture & Urban Design at RMIT University, Melbourne as a full time continuing lecturer.
 She has coordinated and taught across all four year levels in the Interior Design program.

 Phoebe considers Interior as not a fixed place or static condition but a situation, in dynamic relation with its milieu, with outside forces, materialities and temporality.
 Phoebe often collaborates with other practitioners in her design studios, in order to examine her research practice and conceptual thinking from various disciplinary perspectives.
 Over the years she has taught with Landscape Architects, Photographers, Artists, Lighting Designers, Curators and Exhibition Designers.

 Experimental and socially engaged ways of practising interior design